arp242/aurgit/README.markdown

     Environment:
       AURMAN_PKGDIR     Dir to store git repos; default is $XDG_DATA_HOME/aur (~/.local/aur for most people).
+      AURMAN_PAGER      Pager to use; defaults to ${PAGER:-less}.
+Set to empty string to not page anything.

 A lot of these commands are pretty simple wrappers around the basic shell commands; `sync` is `git {clone,pull} && makepkg -si`, `update` is a for loop